Crime in Oakland, California: Crime dynamics

 Total crime in Oakland dropped by 41% from 1987 to 2012.
 In 2012, Oakland had the highest total crime rate of any California city with 20,000 or more people, with 8,587 total crimes per 100,000 residents, compared to a statewide average of 3,182 total crimes per 100,000 people.
 Property crime in Oakland declined by 58% between 1988 and 2009, increased from 2009 to 2012 (a period when the property crime rate remained stable in comparable cities and statewide).

 Robbery rates in Oakland declined by 60% in the seven years between 1993 and 2000, but thereafter increased, more than doubling between 2000 and 2012.
 In 2012, there was one robbery per 91 residents, the highest rate in the United States.
 Carjackings occur two to three times more frequently in Oakland than in other cities of comparable size, and police have recorded at least one reported carjacking in every Oakland neighborhood; in 2005–2007, there were 884 carjackings in Oakland and 334 carjackings in San Francisco, despite San Francisco having about twice as many residents as Oakland.

 Crime against the city's taco truck vendors in the Fruitvale district came under scrutiny after the killing of a vendor's 5-year-old son in December 2011.
 Some truck vendors responded by hiring armed security guards, citing continual robberies and ineffective police response times.

+In 2021, the Oakland City Council, in a controversial decision, voted 7-2 to redirect $17.4 million in funding from the Oakland Police Department to the Department of Violence Prevention.
+Councilwomen Nikki Fortunato Bas and Carroll Fife were the main advocates for the budget change to "employ violence interrupters and community ambassadors in flatland neighborhoods".
+Oakland Mayor Libby Shaaf criticized the cuts to the police department, saying it would result in the loss of 50 officers and cut funding to police academies.

 As of 2023, Oakland was dealing with a crime wave in the aftermath of the COVID-19 pandemic, with its overall crime rate up 86 percent since 2003, violent crime up 150 percent since 2003, and property crime up 72 percent since 2003.
 In 2023, Oakland had the highest number of car thefts in over 20 years, with a rate of about one car stolen for every 27 residents.
 In contrast, San Francisco's overall crime rate in 2023 had increased by only 2 percent over the 2003 level, while San Jose's overall crime rate had decreased by 12 percent from the 2003 level.